Guide to Collecting Unemployment Benefits

 In order to receive unemployment compensation, you must meet the unemployment eligibility requirements for wages earned or time worked during an established period of time.
 You may be able to collect partial unemployment benefits if your work schedule is cut back.
 Also, in either case, you must be determined to be unemployed through no fault of your own.

-If you are an unemployed former civilian federal employees, you may be eligible for benefits under the Unemployment Compensation for Federal Employees (UCFE) program.
+If you are an unemployed former civilian federal employee, you may be eligible for benefits under the Unemployment Compensation for Federal Employees (UCFE) program.
 You can file a claim if you have been separated from your public sector job, placed into a nonpaid status, or transferred to a different payroll office.

 The following circumstances may disqualify you from collecting unemployment benefits, depending on state law: